skrub-data/skrub/doc/skrub_pipeline_validation.rst

 Cross-validation
 ----------------

-We can increase our confidence in our score by using cross-validation instead of a single split. mechanism now fits and evaluates the model on several splits.
-This is done with :meth:`.skb.cross_validate() <Expr.skb.cross_validate>`.
+We can increase our confidence in our score by using cross-validation instead of a single split.
+The same mechanism is used but we now fit and evaluate the model on several splits.
+This is done with :meth:`.skb.cross_validate()
+<Expr.skb.cross_validate>`.

 >>> pred.skb.cross_validate() # doctest: +SKIP
    fit_time  score_time  test_score